 For years, you’ve been diligently paying off your personal debt.
 You’ve finally got a healthy savings account.
 You’re funding your 401(k).

-Everything is going well, but one thing is still missing: You’d really like to give real estate investing a try.
+Everything is going well, but one thing is still missing: you’d really like to give real estate investing a try.
 The biggest obstacle that’s tripping you up is the financing process.

 4 Options for Buying a Rental Property

 Financing a rental property is rarely as straightforward as we’d like it to be.
 There are always a few wrinkles to be ironed out.
-But if you’re considering the purchase of property, sort through your various options and be sure to include the following.
+But if you’re considering the purchase of property, sort through your various options and be sure to consider the following.

 1. Try an online lender.

 Plenty of investors continue to use local banks and credit unions to finance real estate investments, but those are no longer the only options.
 Some experts even argue they’re no longer the easiest ones.

 Instead, the honor of most convenient lending solution has gone to online loan marketplaces like LendingTree, LoanDepot, Quicken Loans, and Rocket Mortgage.